 The next step is becoming aware, observing, labeling these negative thoughts, and writing them down.

 Ask yourself when these thoughts started coming to your mind.
 Also, are those really your thoughts?
-Or did your parents/siblings/teachers instill these negative beliefs about yourself in you?
+Or did your parents, siblings, or teachers instill these negative beliefs in you?

 Also, try to find answers to important questions like: is this thought helpful?
 Does it benefit you in any way?
 If it does not, it is time to challenge these unwanted negative thoughts.
 You should explore alternatives that are more positive, realistic, and helpful.

 Do not go from one extreme to another by replacing bad thoughts with overly positive ones.
-Your thoughts should be realistic - only in this case, they will be helpful to you.
+Your thoughts should be realistic — only then will they actually help you.
 It won't be easy to switch to positive thinking at first.
-However, if you practice it consistently, over time, you will naturally start thinking more balanced and rational thoughts.
+However, if you practice it consistently, over time, you'll naturally start thinking in more balanced and rational ways.
 Writing down positive things about yourself, for example, "I'm a good cook", "I am honest", "I'm trustworthy", etc., can be very helpful for improving your self-esteem, too.
 Remind yourself of your strengths whenever you're feeling low.

-Also, remember to not strive for perfection too much.
-Know that you’re already doing the best you can at building your healthy self-esteem and becoming a better version of yourself everyday.
+Also, remember not to strive too much for perfection.
+Know that you're already doing the best you can at building healthy self-esteem and becoming a better version of yourself every day.
 This thought itself is also a great self-confidence booster.

 It is easy to spot a person who has no issues with their self-esteem.
 You can be sure someone has just the right dose of self-confidence if they display most or all of the following traits/behaviors: